 Students performing service learning tasks at Community Partner sites are responsible for tracking their hours of service using the Student Time Sheet document listed below.
 This document requires a Community Partner initial for hours served on-site.

 This past semester Hilbert College collaborated with over 40 community partners across 16 service-learning courses resulting in 2,655 hours served.
 Students worked side-by-side with our community partners in a variety of settings, including animal rescue groups, community health organizations, homeless shelters, governmental agencies, assisted living facilities and community recreational facilities.
 Students assisted the agencies with direct-care duties, project-based work and outreach/fundraising activities.

-In celebration of the service and collaboration experienced by the students, faculty and community partners, Hilbert College hosted a Service Learning Recognition Breakfast in April.
-The event was held in conjunction with Hilbert College's Annual Celebration of Teaching and Learning.
-Presentations were made commemorating the work performed in the community as part of the students' academic learning.
-At the event, Professor Christopher Gallant and students in Digital Media Professional Seminar class presented the promotional videos created by the class for UNYTS.
+In celebration of the service and collaboration experienced by the students, faculty and community partners, Hilbert College hosts a Service Learning Recognition Breakfast in April.
+The event is held in conjunction with Hilbert College's Annual Celebration of Teaching and Learning.
+Presentations are made commemorating the work performed in the community as part of the students' academic learning.
+At our past event, Professor Christopher Gallant and students in Digital Media classes presented the promotional videos created by the class for various community partners.
 The videos are included below as an example of a project-based service learning collaboration.